raphaelschwinger/cone_reconstruction/docs/presentation_slide.md

   -  A ground truth of the race track has to be generated.
   -  The position of the car has to be recorded during a race.

+- Possible methods
-- Taking the position of the cones and using 3D scene reconstruction using images/videos of the race-track.
+  - **Image based Triangulation** : Taking the position of the cones and using 3D scene reconstruction using images/videos of the race-track.
+  - UWB based Triangulation
+  - LiDAR
+  - Ultrasonic sensors
+  - IMUs

+---
 -  **Environment Setup**
      -  Dev Container:
      -  Pypangolin version error fix description